Local Elections 2022

 Under FPP, candidates' vote tallies increase progressively as more and more votes are counted.
 It is possible to predict whether the uncounted votes could alter the outcome after a progress result, based on the margins between the candidates and how many votes there are left to count.

 However, the nature of STV voting means that a very few votes can alter the result of an election by changing the order in which candidates are excluded and their votes transferred.
 As a result, it is less clear how a relatively small number of votes will affect the final result under STV.
 This is why progress results are generally not made in STV elections.

 The Society of Local Government Managers' electoral working party has recommended that electoral officers release preliminary results (as distinct from progress results) for STV elections as soon as practicable.
 If electoral officers cannot release a preliminary result by midday on the Sunday after polling day, because they have not received all the votes to process and put through the calculator for an announcement by that time, then they should consider releasing progress results sometime after midday on Sunday.

-Under the Local Electoral Act 2001 a review of representation arrangements is needed for the 2019 local elections.
+Under the Local Electoral Act 2001 a review of representation arrangements was needed for the 2019 local elections.
 In mid-late 2018 Council proposed and confirmed that representation stays as it is for the 2019 elections.
 The current representation of the Council is 7 Councillors and the Mayor (8 total).